SambhaviPD/your-recipebuddy/README.md

 - Add test cases to ensure that your code does what it's intended to do
 - Commit your code to the branch you created
 - Open a Pull Request (PR)
-- On successful review, your changes will be merged to main
+- On successful code review, your changes will be merged to main

+### Roadmap

+### How it started
+Two reasons:
+(1) I was bored of cooking the same recipes again and again.
+Wanted some variety 😀 (2) I've also been wanting to open source my work, collaborate with people of similar interests and build 🤝

+This situation seemed to fit both my bills.
+I developed a few features myself, and then opening it up so that there is a wall for everyone to start sketching.

+### Contributors